tirans/rmidi/README.md

-# RMIDI - MIDI 2.0 Patch Selection Application
+# R2MIDI - MIDI 2.0 Patch Selection Application

-RMIDI is a modern application for managing and selecting MIDI patches across various devices.
+R2MIDI is a modern application for managing and selecting MIDI patches across various devices.
 It provides a user-friendly interface for musicians and producers to quickly select and send MIDI program changes to their hardware.

 ## Features